Lady Yin: Worship

 Lady Yin statue (behind) at the Shenxian Taizi Temple, Puli, Taiwan.

-In certain Taoist traditions and folk beliefs, Lady Yin evolved from a literary figure into a folk deity within local religious practices.
-She is worshiped as a deity, especially within the Nezha belief system.
-The Jinlong Temple in Taitung City worships Marshal Jinzha as its main deity, and the temple also enshrines his parents, Lady Yin and the Pagoda-Bearing Heavenly King.
-Additionally, Lady Yin is enshrined as Yin Furen of Cuiping Mountain (翠屏山殷夫人) at the Yangshan Buddhist Hall (阳山佛堂) in Tainan City, Taiwan, as well as at the Shenxian Taizi Temple in Puli, Taiwan.
+In some Chinese folk religious traditions, Lady Yin is worshiped as a deity associated with the Nezha belief system.
+Temples dedicated to Nezha and his family sometimes enshrine her together with Li Jing, the Pagoda-Bearing Heavenly King.
+The Jinlong Temple in Taitung City worships Jinzha as its main deity and also enshrines his parents, Lady Yin and the Pagoda-Bearing Heavenly King.
+Lady Yin is also worshiped as Yin Furen of Cuiping Mountain (翠屏山殷夫人) at the Yangshan Buddhist Hall (阳山佛堂) in Tainan, and at the Shenxian Taizi Temple in Puli, Taiwan.

 In popular culture

 Stephanie Sheh (left) and Michelle Yeoh (right) have voiced Lady Yin in the English dubs of Ne Zha and Ne Zha 2 respectively.